-On Wednesday 15th October Google made some ‘big’ product announcements involving brand new mobile devices and a new operating system.
-As an iOS developer I was an obvious choice to make a totally objective and unbiased review of all the information (that’s the theory anyway).
-However before that I must add that I only found out about the event very last minute as, especially in comparison to Apple’s earlier event and the upcoming event on the 16th October, there seemed to be little fuss and advertising for it (though this could very easily be my ignorance to the issue!).
+On Wednesday 15th October, Google made some ‘big’ product announcements, involving brand new mobile devices and a new operating system.
+As an iOS developer, I was an obvious choice to make a totally objective and unbiased review of all the information (that’s the theory anyway).
+However, before that, I must add that I only found out about the event at the very last minute as, especially in comparison to Apple’s earlier event and the upcoming event on the 16th October, there seemed to be little fuss and advertising for it (though this could very easily be my ignorance to the issue!).
 I was disappointed still to find out that there wasn’t going to be a live stream of the unveiling and even more so to see that the only report was done in writing via Google’s own blog.
 An interesting marketing ploy Google, I’m sure you had your reasons.

 Nexus 6 phone

 First of 3 new Nexus products was the new Nexus 6 mobile phone.
 I want to make it very clear that a very large portion of the office felt that the iPhone 6+’s 5.5” screen was a bit on the large side (thus putting them much more in favour of the smaller iPhone 6), so the 6” Nexus 6 is completely outrageous.
 I genuinely can’t possibly imagine carrying it around with me and using it comfortably, let alone holding it against my ear without looking like….. well looking a bit silly.
 Everyone is aware of the #bendgate issue with the iPhone 6+, so with a fully aluminium shell and a bigger screen it will be very interesting to see how the Nexus 6’s build quality stands up to scrutiny.